pdh1181/6D-Object-Pose-Estimation/README.md

 ```

 ## Citation
-If you find our work useful in your research, please kindly make a citation using:
+If you find this work useful in your research, please kindly make a citation using:
 ```
 @misc{song2020hybridpose,
     title={HybridPose: 6D Object Pose Estimation under Hybrid Representations},